Terrin Vavra: Colorado Rockies

+Baltimore Orioles

 On August 30, 2020, the Rockies traded Vavra, Tyler Nevin and a player to be named later (later revealed to be Mishael Deson) to the Baltimore Orioles for Mychal Givens.
 For the 2021 season, he was assigned to the Bowie Baysox of the Double-A Northeast.
 He was on the injured list for nearly two months with a back injury.
-Over forty games with Bowie, Vavra batted .248 with five home runs and twenty RBIs.
+Over 40 games with Bowie, Vavra batted .248 with five home runs and 20 RBI.

-On November 19, 2021, the Orioles selected Vavra's contract and added him to their 40-man roster.
+On November 19, 2021, the Orioles selected Vavra's contract and added him to their 40-man roster to protect him from the Rule 5 draft.
 He began the 2022 season with the Norfolk Tides of the Triple-A International League.
 After 13 games, he was placed on the injured list with a hamstring strain.
 He returned to play in early June.

-On July 26, 2022, the Orioles promoted Vavra to the major leagues.
+On July 26, 2022, the Orioles promoted Vavra to the major leagues for the first time.
 He made his MLB debut on July 29.
+On August 1, Vavra recorded his first career hit, an infield single off of Texas Rangers starter Jon Gray.
+On October 5, the final day of the season, Vavra hit a three–run home run off of Mitch White for his first career home run.
+The blast propelled the Orioles to a 5–4 victory over the Toronto Blue Jays.

+In 2023, Vavra played in 27 games for the Orioles, batting .245/.315/.245 with five RBI.
+While playing for Triple–A Norfolk, he suffered a right shoulder strain and was placed on the injured list on June 17, 2023.
+He was pulled off of his rehab assignment on September 7 to undergo further testing on his shoulder, and was transferred to the 60–day injured list on September 14.
+On November 14, Vavra was removed from the 40–man roster and sent outright to the Triple-A Norfolk Tides.

+Vavra began the 2024 campaign with Norfolk, hitting .269 with two home runs and 19 RBI across 31 games.
+On July 30, 2024, the Orioles selected Vavra's contract, adding him to their active roster.
+He was designated for assignment without appearing in the majors for Baltimore on August 21.

+Seattle Mariners

+On August 23, 2024, Vavra was claimed off waivers by the Seattle Mariners.
+In 3 games for the Triple–A Tacoma Rainiers, he went 2–for–11 (.182) with 2 RBI.
+Vavra was designated for assignment by Seattle on August 31.
+He cleared waivers and elected free agency on September 5.